TimeleapLabs/unchained/quickstart.md

 ```

 If you are running the node for the first time, Unchained will generate a random secret key.
 This key will be saved to the
-secrets.yaml.
+secrets.yaml file.
 It is your responsibility to keep this file safe.

 ## Max Open Sockets